subham9499/OpenLANE-Workshop/README.md

 This creates power ring for the entire core, power halo for any preplaced cells, power straps to bring power into the center of the chip and power rails for the standard cells.

-The distribution of powe in the cell is as shown:
+The distribution of power in the cell is as shown:

 ![](/images/70.png)